Spending Plan

 2. Have you tried generic resources first?

 A generic resource is a public service like Medi-Cal, the Department of Rehabilitation, or the school district.
-You must use these first before using your Self-Determination Program budget.
-Like in the traditional system, you will need a denial from them before adding a service to your spending plan.
+You must try to access these first before using your Self-Determination Program budget.
+Like in the traditional system, you will need a denial from them before being able to add that service to your spending plan.

 3. Is the service tied to my disability and a goal in my IPP?